AUTOMATE

 What is CI/CD?

 CI/CD stands for Continuous Integration and Continuous Delivery (or Deployment).
-It's a methodology and set of practices that automate the building, testing, and deployment of software.
+It's a methodology that automates the process of integrating code changes, testing them, and delivering them to production.

 The Three Pillars

-Developers merge code changes frequently, typically several times per day.
-Each merge triggers an automated build and test process:
+• Continuous Integration (CI): Developers merge code changes frequently, usually multiple times per day.
+Each merge triggers automated builds and tests.

-Code changes are automatically prepared for release to production.
-The deployment to production is triggered manually but is automated:
+• Continuous Delivery (CD): Code changes are automatically prepared for release to production.
+A human manually approves the final deployment.

-Every change that passes tests is automatically deployed to production.
-No manual intervention needed:
+• Continuous Deployment: Every change that passes tests is automatically deployed to production.
+No human intervention needed.

 The CI/CD Pipeline